niklasnorin/red-thesis/source/12-theory-linux-gpio-emuopt.md

 There are multiple ways to emulate hardware, or trick an application to think that hardware is available.
 These range from simply creating a few empty files to creating low-level kernel drivers.

 ### Duplicating SysFS with Regular Files
 Because everything is a file in Linux, standard `read` or `write` operations are used and for many operations these cannot distinguish a regular persistent file from a file that is mapped to hardware.
-This means that by replicating the GPIOlib file structure with regular persistent files is possible in some cases.

 Linux also contains an API for listening for changes in files called `inotify` [@inotify].
 This can be used to listen to if there is new data available to read or if it is possible to write to a file.